shreyasharma0201/dsaDaily/README.md

 # dsaDaily
-#### The purpose of this repository is to keep track of my daily learning challenges.
-Daily, I will upload my learning to engage myself in constructive manner of learning.
+#### This repository contains Data Structures and Algorithms in CPP.
+I will post different problems and their solutions I have encountered while practicing on various platforms.
+I'll also try to explain the reasoning behind the approaches from my perspective.

-***I also want to share this with my peers.***
+*My motive is to share this repo with my peers.
+Moreover, I want to maintain a list of problems that have been solved.*

+###### :open_hands: *You can raise issues if you find any mistakes or have suggestions.
+It will be most welcome.*